dladams/duneproc/doc/tutorial01.md

 mkdir /dune/data/users/$USER/proc/tutorial
 cd /dune/data/users/$USER/proc/tutorial
 </pre>
-Note that 05 in the node n ame can be replaces with any values in the sequence (00, 01, ..., 15).
+Note that 05 in the node name can be replaces with any value in the sequence (00, 01, ..., 15).
 The directories shown here are the ones I use on dunegpvm.
 Choose any location you wish.

-An alternative to dunegpvm is to connect to a Jupyter service at FNAL (<https://analytics-hub.fnal.gov>) or elsewhere and open a terminal sessioin.
+An alternative to dunegpvm is to connect to a Jupyter service at FNAL (<https://analytics-hub.fnal.gov>) or elsewhere and open a terminal session.

 Set up a release of dunesw, e.g. if cvmfs is available:
 <pre>